andrew/ultimate-awesome/README.md

 - [awesome_cqrs](https://github.com/mindreframer/awesome_cqrs) - Some links about CQRS / Event Sourcing.
 - [awesome-bun](https://github.com/one-aalam/awesome-bun) - Bun is a fast all-in-one JavaScript runtime.
 This is a central reference to many awesome things about bun out there. .
 - [awesome-beam-monitoring](https://github.com/opencensus-beam/awesome-beam-monitoring) - Curated list of awesome BEAM monitoring libraries and resources.
-- [awesome-hacktoberfest-2026](https://github.com/Piyushhbhutoria/awesome-hacktoberfest-2026) - We present a curated list of awesome Hacktoberfest 2025 repositories.
-If you enjoyed this resource, please leave a star :star: to support this project! :sparkles:.
 - [Awesome-Product-Management](https://github.com/prakashsellathurai/Awesome-Product-Management) - A curated list of Product Management Resources :seedling:.
 - [awesome-schematron](https://github.com/Schematron/awesome-schematron) - A curated list of awesome Schematron tools and applications.
 New items welcome.
 - [awesome-super-productivity](https://github.com/super-productivity/awesome-super-productivity) - This is repository meant to collect cool stuff around super productivity.